Eschalon Savefile EditorMain | Installation | Usage | Mapping Information | Screenshots (character) | Screenshots (maps) |

 As mentioned above, if you're editing a global map file, you'll only be able to edit entity type, orientation, and a post-death script.
 Savegame files will have extra information like friendliness and health, and a few other values.
 For the most part, I recommend leaving those other values alone.
 Two of them I've never seen set to anything other than zero, one appears to get set automatically by the game engine regardless of what you had in there, and the other seems to be either 1 or 0, but I've yet to find any pattern for it.

-One value found in a savegame file is, for some reason, the initial starting location of the entity, when the map was first loaded.
-This value is simply the number of the tile, if you start counting at the upper-left and go left-to-right, top-to bottom.
-I'm not sure why it's stored, but it's best to just leave it alone.
+One value found in a savegame file is the initial starting location of the entity, which I believe entities will gravitate towards if they're not attacking you.
 The map editor will populate this automatically when you add a new entity.

 The "Friendly?" flag is zero for enemies, 1 for NPCs, and 2 for NPCs who are attacking you (having witnessed you commit a crime, for instance).

-As I mention on the Entity tab itself, there are six NPCs who can ONLY face North.
+As I mention on the Entity tab itself, there are a few NPCs who can ONLY face North.
 If you add one of these facing any other direction, or something in the game causes them to turn, Eschalon will crash.
 So be careful about that.

 Entities added with zero health are "stuck" on the board and can't be attacked, so make sure to give new entities at least 1 health, if you're adding to savegame files.